-This section, although it may appear fastidious and nitpicking, is actually an attempt at clarifying some notions and properties that are often assumed to be clear when studying model theory of valued fields, but may actually need precise and careful presentation.
-In all this section, \mathcal{L} will denote a language and Σ , Π a partition of its sorts.
+The following section, although it may appear fastidious and nitpicking, is actually an attempt at clarifying some notions and properties that are often assumed to be clear when studying model theory of valued fields, but may actually need precise and careful presentation.
+In all this section, $\mathcal{L}$ will denote a language and $\Sigma$ , $\Pi$ a partition of its sorts.